Belmont Mansion (Tennessee): History

+After the 1849 death of her husband Isaac Franklin, Adelicia (Hayes) Franklin had been left provided for until such time as she remarried.
+Once Adelicia remarried the estate plan instructed that Isaac's adjoining Louisiana cotton plantations, which included Adelicia's home on Angola Plantation, would eventually fund a school to be set up on Isaac and Adelicia's summer home at Fairvue Plantation (Gallatin, Tennessee).

+Adelicia remarried to Joseph Alexander Smith Acklen in 1849.
+She was able to get her inheritance changed.
+Instead of losing all of her former husband's plantations, she got all of his Louisiana Plantations, but not his summer home - Fairvue Plantation in Tennessee.
+Thus, the now very rich Adelicia began construction of a new summer home named Belle Monte (Belmont) on 180 acre in Davidson County, Tennessee.
+Belmont was completed by 1853 as an Italian villa-style home.
+Adelicia and Joseph lived the rest of the year on Angola Plantation in Louisiana, just as Adelicia and her previous husband Isaac had done.
+Angola adjoined her six other Louisiana cotton plantations, which combined totalled 8600 acres.

 At Belmont Mansion, the Acklens built, furnished, and landscaped one of the most elaborate antebellum homes in the South, totaling 36 rooms and 19000 sqft.
 The estate contained a variety of buildings, with the house situated at the top of the hill.
 Covered balconies with cast iron railing and trim surrounded the house to protect windows from the sun.
 Atop the house, a ten-foot octagonal cupola vented the house during the summer months.
 It was also used as an "astronomical observatory" used for viewing the stars, the estate and downtown Nashville.

 Beside the house, there was a T-shaped guest house and art gallery.
 The south wing of the guest house contained guestrooms and a bowling alley.
 The art gallery had a corrugated glass roof and comprised the north wing.

 The grounds included lavish gardens, conservatories, aviary, lake and a zoo.
 The conservatories housed tropical fruit and flowers, along with camellia japonica, jasmine, lilies, and cacti.
 The zoo featured bears, monkeys, peacocks, singing birds, a white owl, alligators from Louisiana, and a deer park.

 Joseph and Adelicia had six children together, but their twins died of scarlet fever at the age of 2 in 1855.
-In 1863, Joseph died in Louisiana, where he was supervising their plantations during the Civil War.
-Adelicia secretly negotiated agreements with both Union and Confederate authorities to allow 2,800 bales of her cotton to be shipped to Liverpool, England, and sold for a total of $758,000.
+In 1863, Joseph died in Louisiana, where he was supervising their plantations during the American Civil War.
+Adelicia secretly negotiated agreements with Union and Confederate authorities to allow 2,800 bales of her cotton to be shipped to Liverpool, England, and sold for a total of $758,000.